More languages to more people

-Flere språk til flere is a branch of the information service Bilingualism Matters at the University of Edinburgh.
+Flere språk til flere (more languages to more people) has two locations, one at UiT – The Arctic University of Norway in Tromsø and one at NTNU – The Norwegian University of Science and Technology in Trondheim.
+Both are branches of the information service Bilingualism Matters at the University of Edinburgh.
 This service is run by Professor Antonella Sorace who is one of the world’s leading researchers within bilingualism.

-Norway As a Multilingual Society
+Norway as a Multilingual Society

 Benefits of Multilingualism

 exposed to different languages become more aware of different cultures and other people’s views.
 But they also tend to be better than monolinguals at ’multitasking’ and focusing attention; they often are more precocious readers, and generally tend to find it easier to learn other languages.
 Bilingualism gives children much more than two languages!